She's a

 picked my sorry arse off the floor

-and gave me burn cream
+and gave me burn

 an ECG to be sure.